 This is actually a somewhat informal setting

-That’s not to say though that there aren’t fine dining establishments out there – there are, but the service in your average every day restaurant (and Bed & Breakfast Inn) is not up to par because the waitstaff isn’t being trained, because the management isn’t being trained, because the franchise owner isn’t being trained… and on it goes.
+That’s not to say though that there aren’t fine dining establishments out there.
+But, the service in your average every day restaurant (and Bed & Breakfast Inn) is not up to par.
+The waitstaff(s) isn’t being trained, because the management isn’t being trained.
+And, the franchise owner isn’t being trained.
+On it goes.

 Picture in your head the last time you went out to dinner.
 Got it?
 Okay.
 Did the waitstaff wait until everyone at your table was finished eating before they began to clear plates?
 If the answer is no, that’s not good.
 What’s the big deal you say?
 Well, look at it from the perspective of the person who is still eating.
 Nothing like making that last person feel awkward!
-Has that happened to you, have you been the last person at the table eating while all other plates have been cleared?
+Has that happened to you?
+Have you been the last person at the table eating while all other plates have been cleared?

 Happy guests!